 Step 2: In Mac main menu, select the option of power, and in the pop up select the option of the restart.
 Your device will restart.

 Step 3: As soon as the screen turns off, press the BIOS key destined for Mac devices.
 Press and hold the BIOS key until the startup manager window appears on the screen.

 Step 4: From the menu, select the external hard drive and confirm your selection.
 This will mark the external hard drive as the booting media for your operating system.

-Step 5: Once the drive is selected, exit the startup manager and follow all the on-screen prompt instructions to open, install and setup the program.
+Step 5: Once the drive is selected, exit the startup manager and follow all the on-screen prompt instructions to open, install, and set up the program.
 In case you already have the operating system, then as soon as you set the priority setting, the OS will open.

 Hence, using an internal hard drive for booting the operating system via it is a common practice.
 Mostly C drive is the partition that carries all the system files and is destined to boot the OS.
-But at times, when the operating system fails to boot due to any technical or physical issue to hard drive i.e. bad sector, corrupted partition, and physical damage to hard drive during disaster, or whole hard drive corruption due to any virus or malware attack.
-All these situation won’t allow the operating system to work and leaves your device in non-functional state.
+But at times, when the operating system fails to boot due to any technical or physical issue to hard drive i.e. bad sector, corrupted partition, and physical damage to hard drive during a disaster, or whole hard drive corruption due to any virus or malware attack.
+All these situations won’t allow the operating system to work and leaves your device in a non-functional state.
 In this regard, using an external hard drive for booting the operating system on your device is recommended.
-This article is all about the details of two important questions i.e. how to make an external hard drive bootable and how to boot from external hard drive.
+This article is all about the details of two important questions i.e. how to make an external hard drive bootable and how to boot from the external hard drive.
 This article further explains the process for booting from external hard drive on Windows and Mac separately.